wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-troubleshoot-remote-desktop-connections.md

 This article applies to Azure virtual machines running Windows.
 For Azure virtual machines running Linux, see [Troubleshoot SSH connection to an Azure VM](/documentation/articles/virtual-machines-troubleshoot-ssh-connections).

-If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](/support/forums/).
+If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the  Stack Overflow forums](https://azure.microsoft.com/support/forums/)  CSDN Azure forums](/support/forums/) .
 Alternatively, you can also file an Azure support incident.
-Go to the [Azure Support site](/support/contact/) and click on **Get Support**.
+Go to the [Azure Support  site](https://azure.microsoft.com/support/contact/)  site](/support/contact/)  and click on **Get Support**.

+
 <a id="quickfixrdp"></a>
 ## Fix common Remote Desktop errors
+
+
+##<a id="quickfixrdp"></a> Fix common Remote Desktop errors
+

 This section lists quick fix steps for common Remote Desktop connection issues.